Real Toric Varieties: Interactions between their Geometry and their Topology: Topological Types in Low Dimension

 where $u=e^1_{1,1}(X)-e^0_{1,1}(X)-e^0_{1,0}(X)$.
 This is the prime decomposition of $X(\R)$.
-The uniqueness of such decomposition, cf. \cite{Hempel:1976aa}, ensures that the right hand side of (\ref{eq:prime_decomp}) determines $e^*[X]$ under the provision that $e^0_{1,1}(X)$ is positive.
+The uniqueness of such decomposition, \textit{cf.} \cite{Hempel:1976aa}, ensures that the right hand side of (\ref{eq:prime_decomp}) determines $e^*[X]$ under the provision that $e^0_{1,1}(X)$ is positive.
 Furthermore, the only threefold arising as the right hand side of (\ref{eq:prime_decomp}) that was already listed is $\Proj^2(\R)\times\Sph^1$.
-The $e^*$-polynomials that leads to this real locus is $e^*[X]=xz+2z+xy+x+2y+2$. \end{proof}
+The $e^*$-polynomials that leads to this real locus is $e^*[X]=xz+2z+xy+x+2y+2$.
+We showed that the only couple of polynomials leading to the same manifold are $xz+2z+xy+x+2y+2$ and $xz+2z+xy+3y$. \end{proof}

 As a biproduct of the proof of Theorem~\ref{thm:homeo_real_loc} we find the following proposition.